-Mental health challenges for healthcare workers during the COVID-19 pandemic – Impact and management strategies
+Mental health challenges for healthcare workers during the COVID-19 pandemic – Psychological Impact and management strategies

 In December 2019, an outbreak of the novel coronavirus occurred in Wuhan, China.
 To date, this has spread to 192 countries across the globe, raising a number of significant challenges for health care workers.